spaceman-dev/GFG-Must-Do-Coding-Questions/Trees/README.md

     Output: True
     Explanation: Tree is mirror image of itself i.e. tree is symmetric

+## 11. Height of a Binary Tree:
+    Given a binary tree, find its height.
+    Example 1:
+    Input:
+       1
+      /  \
+     2    3
+    Output: 2

 ## 15. Check for Balanced Tree:
     Given a binary tree, find if it is height balanced or not.
     A tree is height balanced if difference between heights of left and right subtrees is not more than one for all nodes of tree.